toru173/nomi-discord-python/README.md

 <summary>Linux</summary>

 #### Linux
 On Linux, the installer uses bash to run.
 Copy the text below and paste it into your preferred terminal emulator, then press enter to run it.
+You can paste into a terminal emulator window with `CTRL+SHIFT+V`.

 ```shell
 curl -sL https://raw.githubusercontent.com/toru173/nomi-discord-python/refs/heads/main/install | bash